benrayfield/occamsfuncer/README.md

 and the order of keys, and they use the same idMaker, and childs can be either MapPair or MapSingle.
 That is enforced when it gets this many params:
 (MapPair idMaker size minKey maxKey minChild maxChild) so before its called (to get the value of a key) we know just cuz it exists that the whole treemap obeys those constraints and will act by the MapPair and MapSingle spec and that a MapPut fn will generate a MapPair or MapSingle that also obeys those specs.
-Optimized code which can prove some other way they specs are obeyed does not have to run the Constraint and instead can use fn.fIgnoreConstraint(fn).
+Optimized code which can prove some other way the specs are obeyed does not have to run the Constraint and instead can use fn.fIgnoreConstraint(fn).

 You could also, for example, define a type that only accepts bitstrings that are normed IEEE754 double[], or C++ code that does not create memory leaks and can only call certain whitelisted functions